telerik/blazor-docs/components/textarea/overview.md

 * Validation - see the [Input Validation]({%slug common-features/input-validation%}) article.

+* `ValidateOn` - configures the event that will trigger validation (if validation is enabled).
+Read more at [Validation Modes for Simple Inputs]({%slug common-features/input-validation%}#validation-modes-for-simple-inputs).

 >caption TextArea with its most common features and symbols counter

 ````CSHTML